harbour/core/utils/hbmk2/doc/hbmk2.hu.md

   - &lt;script&gt; can be:
   &lt;@script&gt; or &lt;script\.hbm&gt;: command\-line options in file
-  &lt;script\.hbp&gt;: command\-line options in file, it also marks a new target if specified on the command\-line
+  &lt;script\.hbp&gt;: command\-line options in file, it also marks a new build target if specified on the command\-line
   &lt;script\.hbc&gt;: package configuration file
   - Source filename without extension will load the \.hbp file, if such \.hbp file exists in current directory\.
 If not, \.prg extension will be used\.
   - Több \-l, \-L, \-i és &lt;parancsállomány&gt; kapcsoló/paraméter is megengedett\.